Ten Things I Couldn’t Live Without

 Seriously.
 There are many instances when the company of your smart phone will keep you sane.
 Feeding time being the number one!
 The countless hours spent feeding, stuck on the sofa just out of reach of the remote, or alone in the middle of the night – your phone will stop your brain from putrefying to mush from boredom!
 Keep it to hand; never let it out of your sight.

 2. A sling

 Babies seem to like being cuddled - a lot!
-I trialed a number of different makes and styles before finally settling on a sturdy sling for outdoor walks and a lighter, simpler version for wearing around the house.
-I found them at second hand markets which are an excellent place to pick up almost-new baby items, but you can also borrow slings from the NCT’s sling library before committing to buy.
+I trialed a number of different makes and styles before finally settling on a sturdy sling with back support from Baby Bjorn for outdoor walks, and a lighter, simpler version from Close for wearing around the house.
+I found them at second hand markets which are an excellent place to pick up almost-new baby items, and you may be able to borrow slings from your local NCT’s sling library before committing to buy.

 3. Muslins and wipes

 You can NEVER have enough muslins and wipes.
 Literally.
 Babies produce ‘stuff’ all the time.
 Vom, dribble, wee, poo; you name it, it comes out of them.
 Have a pile of muzzys next to you at all times and ensure every room in your house has a stash of wipes to cater for every eventuality.
 Have at least two packs in the change bag you take out with you – just in case.